- What is CNN?

 The purpose of the CNN image classification is the following:

 - Deconstruct an image and identify its distinct feature.
-For that, the system uses supervised machine learning classification algorithm.
+For that, the system uses a supervised machine learning classification algorithm.

 - Reduce the description of its essential credentials.
 It is done by unsupervised machine learning algorithm)